-Signature

-Print Your Name ətsQ

 Parent Guardian Sign Off I have read and understand these instructions.

-relegioned on (mainh an airin tighairin aga ir are runna agusain ia realtac an anaire a tron comail tra

-- 6. Please don't shout at school or district staff.
-We'll get through this as quickly as possible. - 5.
-If there has been injury or other concerns, you may be asked to meet a counselor. - Reunification Location. - 4.
-After check-in, staff will split this card and a runner will be sent to recover your student.
+- 4. After check-in, staff will split this card and a runner will be sent to recover your student.
 Please step over to the - 3.
-Select the check-in line based on either student last name or student grade. - verify your identity.) - 2.
-Prepare identification (If you don't have ID with you, please move to the side of the line, it may take a little longer to - 1.
-Please complete the information on the other side of this card.
+Select the check-in line based on either student last name or student grade.

+verify your identity.)

+2. Prepare identification (if you don't have ID with you, please move to the side of the line, it may take a little longer to has occurred at the school that mandates we personally reunite you with your child.

+1. Please complete the information on the other side of this card.